EndeavourOS-Community-Editions/openbox/README.md

 ## To Install manually

-     Boot from the Galileo ISO, or the latest ISO
+     Boot from the latest ISO
        Arm devices, go to https://endeavouros.com/endeavouros-arm-install/
        and install the image for your ARM device on a uSD or other storage device.